 - Oil helps soothe sore ears and also can float debris out.
 Oil also can suffocate the mites.
 Holistic vets say it doesn’t really matter what kind of oil you use, although some recommend almond or olive oil.
 For the best benefit, crush a couple of garlic cloves in a cup of oil and let it marinate overnight.
 Garlic naturally kills bacteria that might develop secondary to the mite infection.
 Remember to remove the garlic before using the oil to treat your puppy’s ears.
 You’ll need to treat the ears with the oil/garlic solution daily for at least a month.

 How Can I Treat My Cats Ear Mites?

-The vet will rub mineral oil gently into the ears to soften the crusty debris, then flush the cat’s ears with warm water.
+The vet will rub mineral oil gently into the ears to soften the crusty debris.
+They will then flush the cat’s ears with warm water.
 After that, the vet will prescribe ear mite medication usually drops containing an insecticide like pyrethrin that you should put in the cat’s ears.

 How Can You Tell If Your Cat Has Ear Mites?

 Ear mites cause your pet to itch.
 So if you notice your cat scratching his ear more often, shaking his head, or angling his ears, that’s a good sign he has mites.
 You can also check your cat’s ears for black or brown waxy debris that resembles coffee grounds.